chattcp/docs/src/quick-start.md

 Before we start, we need to prepare a pcap (or pcapng) file, which is a packet capture file.
 If you are not sure how to capture packets, you can refer to this document: [How to Capture TCP Packets](/how-to-capture-tcp-packets)

-> PS: All the images you see are screenshots from the English version.
-ChatTCP supports Chinese, and when your system is set to Chinese, ChatTCP will use Chinese.

 ## Select a File to Open

 Open ChatTCP, click "Click to select a file to start," and choose a pcap file to open.